estasz/GNN-QGNN-FraudDetection/README.md

 **GNN Model**

-* 3 GraphSAGE convolutional layers, each followed by batch normalization to stabilize training, and GeLU activation to enhance non-linearity.
+* The model consists of 3 GraphSAGE convolutional layers, each followed by batch normalization to stabilize training, and GeLU activation to enhance non-linearity.
-* The dense layer maps the embeddings to a single scalar output, followed by a sigmoid activation for binary fraud classification.
+* A fully connected (dense) layer maps the final embeddings to a single scalar output, followed by a sigmoid activation for fraud classification.
-* Trained for 100 epochs, optimized using Adam with binary cross-entropy loss (BCELoss), with a learning rate of 0.01.
+* The model is trained for 100 epochs, optimized using Adam, with BCELoss (or FocalLoss) as the loss function, and a learning rate of 0.01.

 <a name="top"></a>
 <div align="center">